AkiraBrahe/BTX_ExpansionPack/README.md

 ⚠ If you've already installed Playable Tanks, you'll need to do a clean install.

-- Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest) and, optionally, [The Big Deal Add-On](https://github.com/Hounfor/The-Big-Deal-Add-On) for BEX + CAC-C.
+1. Install the latest versions of [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest) and, optionally, [The Big Deal Add-On](https://discourse.modsinexile.com/t/the-big-deal-add-on-for-battletech-extended-3025-3061/631) for BEX + CAC-C.
-- Update the CAB if you haven't done so in a while.
+2. Update the CAB with the latest version of the [CAB installer](https://discourse.modsinexile.com/t/community-assets-bundle-cab/115).
+A fix to make BEX work with this version is included.
-- Remove the ".modtek" folder to force Modtek to rebuild the cache.
+3. Remove the ".modtek" folder to force Modtek to rebuild the cache.
-- Remove the "BTX_ExpansionPack" or "BTX_MechPack" mod folders if present.
+4. Remove the "BTX_ExpansionPack" or "BTX_MechPack" mod folders if present.
-- Unpack the mod folders from the "BTX_ExpansionPack" archive into the "Mods" folder, overwriting when prompted.
+5. Unpack the mod folders from the "BTX_ExpansionPack" archive into the "Mods" folder, overwriting when prompted.
 The archive already includes a modified version of Playable Tanks/VTOLs.

 ### Optionals
 - **For all DHS in the engine to dissipate 6 heat instead of 4**: